tozzilla/claudecode-boilerplate/README.md

 # claudecode-boilerplate
-a boilerplate to start a project with claude code
+a boilerplate to start a project with claude code that I've assembled for myself using various online sources.

 # how to start
 - use "follow the boilerplate rules"